What would you do if we said you could get a solid idea of why your online giving strategy is falling short with one simple exercise?

-A poor conversion rate can be a symptom of an inadequate online giving strategy.
-To fix it, you need to find out what’s causing donors to leave your website before giving.
+A poor conversion rate could mean there are problems with your online giving strategy.
+And to fix it, you need to find out what’s causing donors to leave your website before giving.
 Or why they never gave again after their initial gift.

 Are you ready to take a hard look inward and evaluate your digital fundraising strategy?

-Go to your nonprofit’s home page and simulate an online donor’s journey.
+Then go to your nonprofit’s home page and simulate an online donor’s journey.
 Make your way to your online giving page and make a $5 donation.
-Then, keep these four things in mind while you walk a mile in a donor’s shoes.
+Then, keep these four things in mind as you walk a mile in a donor’s shoes.

 1. Is it easy to give?

-This one seems like a no-brainer on the surface.
-We’ve stressed how mobile optimization, offering multiple ways for donors to give, and minimizing the number of clicks makes it easier to donate before.
+This one seems like a no-brainer.
+You know mobile optimization, offering multiple ways for donors to give, and minimizing the number of clicks makes it easier for donors to give.

 But for this exercise, we want to think more holistically.
 That’s why it’s important to start this process on your home page, not your online donation page!